bfeldpw/rayworld-ng/README.md

 ## Installation and dependencies

 Zig seems to be very handy when it comes to cross compiling.
-I only tried within Linux, GLFW3 and thus, OpenGL have to be installed.
+I only tried within Linux, GLFW3, GLEW and thus, OpenGL have to be installed.

 <!-- ## Performance measurements -->